0xboz/blog/_posts/2019-07-18-learn-c-plus-plus-getting-started.md

 ```
 Let us take a look at the solutions of some exercises.

+> Exercise 1.9: Write a program that uses a while to sum the numbers from 50 to 100.

 ```cpp
 /*
  * Exercise 1.9: Write a program that uses a while to sum the numbers from 50 to 100.